katpavan/katpavan.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Hey I'm Pavan
 ---

-I write checks, build companies and donate to animal non profits.
+I write checks for people to build companies and to save animals.

-# My Portfolio
+Here's my portfolio:

 ## Web3